Cityfathers tackles long-hours culture that causes men to miss out on seeing their children

 The organisation is the brainchild of Louisa Symington-Mills, a chief operating officer who set up Citymothers in 2012 - a group that now boasts more than 3,000 members

-When Charanpal Matharu, a 42-year-old business manager at Credit Suisse bank, had to miss his seven-year-old daughter's sport's day to go to work, he did not think she would mind.
+When CM, a 42-year-old business manager at Credit Suisse bank, had to miss his seven-year-old daughter's sport's day to go to work, he did not think she would mind.
 What's one sports day, after all?

-And so, Mr Matharu, along with more than 200 others – including the Deputy Prime Minister – found himself at the launch of a new support and networking group called Cityfathers yesterday at the offices of KPMG, in Canary Wharf, London.
+And so, CM, along with more than 200 others – including the Deputy Prime Minister – found himself at the launch of a new support and networking group called Cityfathers yesterday at the offices of KPMG, in Canary Wharf, London.

 All the men I spoke to were trying to get ever closer to that often-elusive "work-life balance".
 But, according to a new survey by the organisation, many fail.
 Nearly half of 753 City fathers surveyed by the organisation described "missing their children" as their biggest daily challenge.
 Some 45 per cent described their work-life balance as less than satisfactory; more than a quarter either took no paternity leave or did not take their full share.